Joint Special Forces Operations Headquarters (Italy): Mission

 At the national level, COFS is the Command specifically designated in charge of planning, organizing and conducting Special Operations, which include special reconnaissance, direct actions and military assistance.

-COFS commander is also an advisor to the Chief of Defense for all aspects concerning Special Operations.
-He also assists the political-military leaders in operational decisions, deals with the procurement of materials to be adopted by the special operations forces, on the basis of specific needs expressed by the units themselves.
+The COFS commander is also an advisor to the Chief of Defence in all aspects concerning Special Operations.
+He also assists the political-military leaders in operational decisions and deals with the procurement of materials to be adopted by the special operations forces, on the basis of specific needs expressed by the units themselves.

 History

 The Joint Forces Command for Operations of the Special Forces was established on 1 December 2004 under the direct control of the Chief of the Defence Staff.

-COFS, initially, had the objective of coordinating the missions of the two defense special forces departments: the 9th Paratroopers Assault Regiment "Col Moschin", and GOI of the COMSUBIN.
-In 2005 the GIS and the 17th Raiders Wingwere made available to COFS for possible use.
+COFS, initially, had the objective of coordinating the missions of the two defence special forces departments: the 9th Paratroopers Assault Regiment "Col Moschin", and GOI of the COMSUBIN.
+In 2005 the GIS and the 17th Raiders Wing were made available to COFS for possible use.

 In 2006 the new command launched Operation "Sarissa", which involved the deployment and use of Task Force 45 in Afghanistan.

 In 2008, after a validation process, the Command was certified by NATO as a Component Command for Special Operations within the framework of the NATO Response Force.

 In 2021, COFS was moved under the renewed Joint Operations Command.